DisjoinedBrute/node-red-pi-relay-ifttt/README.md

 Setup dataplicity from [here](https://www.dataplicity.com/)\
 Once setup enable wormhole and copy the address.\
 Go to [IFTTT](https://ifttt.com)\
+Import the node-js code to node-red.
+This can be done by using the import tab in menu.
+Select import via clipboard and paste the code,\
 Connect web request to your account and edit the url to 'your_dataplicity_server/incoming1 (incoming1 can be replaced with anything)\
 On node-red run the code and edit the incoming https request to ```/incoming1```.
-You might have to install some nodes.This can be done by going to settings, palette and install nodes.\
+You might have to install some nodes.This can be done by going to settings, palette and install nodes.For nodes like ui_default and ui_tab,node dashboard needs to be installed.The ui can be accessed via the Pi's IP address.
 Change the gpio output to the pins connected\
 ### The node-js is connected to IFTTT service
 -------------------------------------------------------------------------------------------------------------------------------------------